Best daily deals

 An iPhone 12 mini displays the AirPods Pro (2nd generation) spatial audio modes with the case and a smart watch next to it.

-The iPhone Settings app and Control Center is where you go to customize the listening experience.
+The iPhone Settings app and Control Center are where you go to customize the listening experience.

-The software options for both the Apple AirPods Pro (2nd generation) and the Apple AirPods Max are very similar.
-Both use the iOS or iPadOS Settings app to access software options and customization, making all of it inaccessible to Android users.
+The software options for the Apple AirPods Pro (2nd generation) and the Apple AirPods Max are very similar.
+Both use the iOS or iPadOS Settings app to access software options and customization, which is inaccessible to Android users.

-In the Settings app, there are features like personalized Spatial Audio, customization of some of the controls, firmware updates, noise controls, and Find My AirPods available to both the AirPods Pro (2nd generation) and the Apple AirPods Max.
+In the Settings app, features like personalized Spatial Audio, customization of some of the controls, firmware updates, noise controls, and Find My AirPods are available for both the AirPods Pro (2nd generation) and the Apple AirPods Max.

 The biggest differences between the two is that the AirPods Pro (2nd generation) has a more updated Find My AirPods setup since the case now has a speaker that makes a sound to help you locate it, and the ultra-wideband U1 chip allows for precision tracking.
 This does require you to share your location, which isn’t ideal for the privacy-inclined.
 While both sets of AirPods feature Transparency mode that transmits external noise through the headset, the AirPods Pro (2nd generation) takes it one step further with Adaptive Transparency powered by the H2 chip.
 When you enable this feature on the second-generation AirPods Pro, unpredictable, loud noises don’t come through as loud and piercing as they might through the AirPods Max or older AirPods models.